mikewacker/age-verification/README.md

 The proof-of-concept uses an Ed25519 key pair to digitally sign an age certificate, though other excellent choices exist, such as NIST P-256.

-(For the real thing, you would also need to a digital certificate to prove that CheckMyAge owns the public key.)
+(For the real thing, you would also need a digital certificate to prove that CheckMyAge owns the public key.)

 ### v1: Setting a Data Retention Policy